Founder

 What I believe about AI and faith

-I build AI for believers, and I take that seriously.
+I build with AI for believers, and I take that seriously.

 Good faith AI does not claim to hear, sense, feel, or perceive.
 It does not pray, prophesy, or worship.
 It refers to itself by name, not by "I," because personhood is not something software gets to fabricate.
 And in crisis, it does what good technology ought to do: it gets out of the way and points to a real human being.

-I think faith technology can be better than what most of the industry is shipping right now.
+I think faith tech can be better than what most of the industry is shipping right now.
 That is what I am trying to build.

 What I write about

-I write on The Doxa Way, and occasionally on my Substack at wisdom.doxa.app.
+I write on The Doxa Way, and on Substack at wisdom.doxa.app, and also post short-form video content on Instagram, YouTube and TikTok.

 Topics I come back to: